 Can I use my Education IRA to fund my child's private elementary school costs?

 Yes, you can.
 Your Education IRA (now known as the Coverdell Education Savings Account) can be used not only for higher-education expenses but also for K-12 costs.
 And qualified primary and secondary education expenses aren't limited to just tuition, fees and room and board.
 They also include uniforms, transportation, extended day care, and even home computers.

 With more qualified reasons for tax and penalty-free withdrawals, Education IRAs are a smarter way than ever to help fund your child's education.

 Can I use an Education IRA in combination with other education savings incentives?

 Under the old rules, contributions to and distributions from an Education IRA (now known as the Coverdell Education Savings Account) prevented the use of other tax-favored options in the same year - including the Lifetime Learning and HOPE Scholarship tax credits.
-But starting in tax year 2002, you can claim either of these credits for your child and exclude from gross income any amounts distributed from that same child's Education IRA.
+In the current tax year you can claim either of these credits for your child and exclude from gross income any amounts distributed from that same child's Education IRA.
 The only caution is you can't claim a credit and take an Education IRA distribution for the same expenses in the same tax year.
 In other words, you couldn't use both for schoolbooks - but you could use one for schoolbooks and one for tuition.

 The new rules also let you put money into a 529 state college savings plan in the same year that you contribute to an Education IRA - or withdraw from both in the same year.